MRtrix3/mrtrix3/docs/reference/commands/dwi2response.rst

 Options specific to the "fa" algorithm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- **-erode passes** Number of brain mask erosion steps to apply prior to threshold (not used if mask is provided manually)
+- **-erode iterations** Number of brain mask erosion steps to apply prior to threshold (not used if mask is provided manually)

 - **-number voxels** The number of highest-FA voxels to use